torchlard/Notes/Server/Docker/docker_cli.md

 (CREATE USER 'root'@'%' IDENTIFIED BY 'root';
  mysql> GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;)

+## docker autostart
+if set `restart: always` in docker-compose.yml, then will auto start

 # install windows docker with WSL 1